caninos-loucos/pulga-zephyr/README.md

 ```

 If you have problems building the application - and specially after changing application or compilation configuration options -, try running a pristine build
 by appending `-p` to the last command.
-There are also other examples in the
-`samples` folder, that can be built providing by the proper directories instead
-of `app`.

-A sample debug configuration is also provided.
+A sample debug configuration is provided.
 To apply it, run the following
 command:

 ```shell
 west build -b pulga app -- -DOVERLAY_CONFIG=debug.conf
 ```

+There are also other example applications in the `samples` directory,
+which can be built by using their directories instead of `app` as argument:
+  > west build -b pulga samples/blinky

 Once you have built the application, run the following command to flash it or use J-Flash Lite.
 When using west, it's necessary to install NRF Command Line Tools beforehand.